-As discussed above, residential tenants are afforded protection against displacement through state rent regulations, regulations guiding the conversion of rental units to co-operatives or condominiums, and provisions against the harassment of tenants.
-For those being displaced by a city project or from a property owned or managed by the City, relocation benefits are provided.
-These regulations are summarized below.
+As discussed above, residential tenants are afforded protect on against displacement through state rent regulations, regulations guiding the conversion of rental units to co-operative or co-dominiums, and provisions against the harassment of tenants.
+For those being displaced to a city project of from a property owned or managed by the City, relocation benefits are provided.
+These regulations are sumbanactically.